Michael A. Rogers

-Michael A. Rogers is an author, futurist, and columnist for MSNBC.com.
-He has also worked with companies including FedEx, Boeing and NBC Universal to Prudential, Dow Corning, American Express and Genentech.
+Michael A. Rogers is a novelist, journalist and futurist, who also served as futurist-in-residence for The New York Times.
+He has worked with companies including FedEx, Boeing, NBC Universal, Prudential, Dow Corning, American Express, and Microsoft.

 Biography

-Rogers graduated from Stanford University in 1972 with a Bachelors in Creative Writing and minor in Physics, with additional training in finance and management at Stanford Business School’s Executive Program.
+Rogers was born in California and graduated from Stanford University in 1972 with a bachelor's degree in creative writing and minor in physics, with additional training in finance and management at Stanford Business School’s Executive Program.

-Media and Technology Career
+Media and technology career

 For ten years Rogers was vice president of The Washington Post Company's new media division, overseeing both the newspaper and its sister publication Newsweek, as well as serving as editor and general manager of Newsweek.com.
+From 2006 to 2008 he was futurist-in-residence for The New York Times Company.

-He began his career as a writer for Rolling Stone.
-In 1975 he wrote a feature article on the bioethics of the longstanding practice of using Henrietta Lacks cells for scientific research.
+He began his career as a writer for Rolling Stone, where he covered the historic Asilomar Conference on Recombinant DNA in 1974.
+In 1976, his investigative article was the first to publicly identify Henrietta Lacks, whose cells were a crucial tool for medical research.